funkymonkeymonk/tts-marvel-champions-automated/README.md

 * Quick setup of encounters and heros
 * More as I get more time and gumption to add them

+## How To Use
+At the top of the table, click the small red box to open the menu.
+All setup is driven from that menu.
+You can also use the following scripting keys
+* Scripting key 3 - Main mod Menu
+* Scripting key 1 - Hero Builder
+* Scripting key 2 - Encounter Builder
+* Scripting key 4 - Players Panel

 ## Acknowledgements
 We all stand on the shoulders of giants.
 Thanks to everyone who helped make this mod happen.
 Listed in alphabetical order:
 * [Anesthesia](https://steamcommunity.com/id/anesthesiacat) for [Marvel Champions The Big Box](https://steamcommunity.com/sharedfiles/filedetails/?id=1823311473) which is where I get my card scans.